-Before you go any further, please bear in mind that this list is OLD.
-It was first posted about 1999, but because it remains a popular link – I’ve kept it up.
+Please bear in mind that this list was first posted about 1999, but because it remains a popular link – we’ve kept it up.
 However the opinions expressed are purely anecdotal and intended as merely to provide entertainment.
-This is not a “real list” so please don’t send any hate mail.

 1 Chicago Cubs